felipeatsix/AD-Automation/README.md

 # ActiveDirectory_Scritps

-Some of my Active Directory scripts.
+Some of my Powershell scripts for managing Active Directory Domain Services.

 I've learned these scripts mostly from PluralSight Powershell Advanced courses which I highly recommend everyone who is interested in learning Powershell.